LucaFranceschini/RML/README.md

     $ java -jar build/libs/rml-compiler.jar

 ## Usage
-The program currently reads a specification from standard input and outputs a Prolog program encoding the specification.
+The program reads a RML specification and produces a Prolog program encoding it.
+Run with `--help` for options.